Buga1chukY/Notes/allNotes/gitNotes.md

-[200~1. first we shold create repo in github
+1. First we shold create repo in github
 2. We should create local repo.

 # Initialize git.